octo-technology-downunder/octo-technology-downunder.github.io/_training/big-data/hadoop/spark-dev-cloudera.md

 * No previous experience with Hadoop is required.

 ### PEDAGOGICAL METHOD
-Training with theoretical contributions, exchanges on the context of the participants and feedback from the trainer's practical experience, supplemented by practical work and situation studies.
+Training with theoretical contributions, dialogue with participants tailored around their individual experience and feedback from the trainer's practical experience, supplemented by practical work and situation studies.
 Apache Spark examples and hands-on exercises are presented with Scala and Python.

 Following the training, trainees will have the opportunity to take the "CCA Spark and Hadoop Developer" certification exam in Cloudera.